Crystal-yh-xu/ChatGPT_Hackathon/README.md

 ### Use your new environment
-1. Any time you want to use the new environment, you first need to go to your project folder (where the `${Pipenv}` file lives) and run:
+1. Any time you want to use the new environment, you first need to go to your project folder (where the `Pipenv` file lives) and run:
 ```sh
 pipenv shell
 ```